Aminulhoque01/cha-application-backend/README.md

 # 🧪 Socket Testing

-The project can be tested using separate Socket.IO client scripts.
+The real-time system can be tested using separate Socket.IO client scripts.

 Example: